 The ideal candidate should possess a foundational understanding of plant physiology and biochemistry, along with experience in molecular biology techniques such as PCR, RNA extraction, and bioinformatics analysis related to RNA-seq data.
 Strong analytical skills, attention to detail, and the ability to work collaboratively within a multidisciplinary team are essential.

 This internship offers a unique opportunity to develop practical skills in experimental design, data analysis, and scientific communication.
-Interns will have the chance to present their findings at lab meetings and contribute to ongoing research projects that explore the significance of brassinosteroid signaling through receptors like BRL3 in plant adaptation and resilience.
+Interns will have the chance to present their findings at lab meetings and contribute to ongoing research projects that explore the significance of brassinosteroid signaling through receptors like BRL3 in plant adaptation and resilience to abiotic stresses.

-If you are passionate about plant science and eager to delve into the complex world of brassinosteroids and their signaling mechanisms in Arabidopsis, we encourage you to apply for this enriching internship experience.
+If you are passionate about plant science and eager to delve into the complex world of brassinosteroids and their signaling mechanisms in planet, we encourage you to apply for this enriching internship experience.